 - a.
 Neutral pH enzymatic and low foaming cleaning agents are preferred and recommended by Shukla Medical. - b.
 All cleaning agents should be prepared at the use-dilution and temperature recommended by the manufacturer. - c.
-Water used to prepare cleaning agents and for cleaning and disinfection (as described in the cleaning and disinfection steps) should meet the general quality recommendations outlined in AAMI TIR34:2014 or an equivalent standard.
-Suitable types include utility water or critical water that has undergone appropriate treatment, such as purification, deionization (DI), softening, or reverse osmosis (RO). - d.
-Use of recommended temperatures is important for optimal performance of cleaning agent and fresh cleaning solutions should be prepared when existing solutions become grossly contaminated (bloody and/or turbid).
+Softened tap water may be used to prepare cleaning agents.
+Use of recommended temperatures is important for optimal performance of cleaning agent.
+Fresh cleaning solutions should be prepared when existing solutions become grossly contaminated (bloody and/or turbid).